MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 4. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.

-5. In the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) that you also assigned to Holly's account, and then select **Sign in**.
-If required, complete the MFA sign-in process.  <br/>
+5. In the **Enter password** window, enter the New Administrative Password that you assigned to Holly's account and then select **Sign in**.

-	**Note:** From this point forward, Holly and the MOD Admin will be the only users who are assigned the **Administrative Password** provided by your lab-hosting provider.
-All other users are assigned the **User Password** provided by your lab-hosting provider.
+6. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**

-6. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
+7. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
 Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

-7. If a **Create with Microsoft 365** window appears, select the **X** in the top corner of the window to close it.
+8. If a **Create with Microsoft 365** window appears, select the **X** in the top corner of the window to close it.

-8. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
+9. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
 This is Holly's Microsoft 365 home page.
 Note that Holly's initials appear in the upper-right corner of the screen; however, Holly's name is not displayed.
 This is because Holly's account did not exist at the time you added the Microsoft 365 pilot project users to the group that was associated with the custom theme in the prior lab exercise.
 Since Holly wants to see her name at the top of each Microsoft 365 window when she's logged into the system, she first wants to add her account to the group of Microsoft 365 pilot project users. <br>

 	In the column of application icons that appears in the navigation pane on the side of the screen, select **Admin**.
 This opens the **Microsoft 365 admin center** in a new browser tab.

-9. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.
+10. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.

-10. In the **Active teams and groups** page, there's a tab for viewing each of the group types.
+11. In the **Active teams and groups** page, there's a tab for viewing each of the group types.
 The **Teams & Microsoft 365 groups** tab is displayed by default.
 In this tab, select **M365 pilot project**.

-11. In the **M365 pilot project** pane that appears, the **General** tab is displayed by default.
+12. In the **M365 pilot project** pane that appears, the **General** tab is displayed by default.
 Select the **Membership** tab.

-12. In the **Membership** tab, the **Owners** sub-tab is displayed by default in the navigation pane that appears on the side of the pane.
+13. In the **Membership** tab, the **Owners** sub-tab is displayed by default in the navigation pane that appears on the side of the pane.
 Select the **Members** sub-tab that appears below it.

-13. In the **Members** sub-tab, select **+Add members**.
+14. In the **Members** sub-tab, select **+Add members**.

-14. In the **Add group members to M365 pilot project** pane that appears, select inside the **Search by name or email address** field.
+15. In the **Add group members to M365 pilot project** pane that appears, select inside the **Search by name or email address** field.
 In the list of users that appears, scroll down and select **Holly Dickson**.
 Select the **Add (1)** button, and then close the **Add group members to M365 pilot project** pane once Holly is added to the group.

-15. On the **Active teams and groups** page, select the **Refresh** icon that appears at the top of the screen, to the left of the address bar.
-Note how Holly Dickson's name appears next to her initials in the upper-right corner of the screen (Note: you may have to refresh twice to see Holly's name).

-16. In the **Microsoft 365 admin center**, select **Users** in the navigation pane, and then under it, select **Active users**.

-17. In the **Active Users** window, when you hover your mouse over a user's **Display name**, a **key icon** appears to the right of the user's name.
-By selecting the key icon, you can reset a user's password.
-You must reset the passwords for Adele Vance, Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez to the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and that you previously assigned to Holly Dickson.<br/>

-    Hover your mouse over **Adele Vance** and select the key icon that appears.

-18. In the **Reset password** pane that appears for Adele, clear (uncheck) the **Automatically create password** check box.

-19. In the **Password** field that appears, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
-Select the eye (**Show Password**) icon at the end of the **Password** field to display the value that you entered.
-Verify that you correctly entered the tenant password.

-20. Clear (uncheck) the **Require this user to change their password when they first sign in** check box.

-21. Select **Reset Password**.
-If a **Save password** dialog box appears at the top of the screen, select **Never**.
-Then select **Close** on the **Password has been reset** pane.

-22. Repeat steps 17-21 for **Alex Wilber**, **Joni Sherman**, **Lynne Robbins**, and **Patti Fernandez**.
-Reset each of their passwords to the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
-In step 19, don't forget to show the password you entered to verify it's the correct value.

-23. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.
+16. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 3: Create a Conditional Access policy to implement MFA